jeelfaldu/PDF-Master/README.md

 <img src="./screenshots/image_to_pdf.gif"  width="300px">

-### Slack
-You can also join the Images To PDF Team on Slack [https://imagestopdf.slack.com/](https://imagestopdf.slack.com/) and chat with developers.
-Use [this link](https://join.slack.com/t/imagestopdf/shared_invite/enQtNDA2ODk1NDE3Mzk3LTUwNjllYzY5YWZkZDliY2FmNDhkNmM1NjIwZTc1YjU4NTgxNWI0ZDczMWQxMTEyZjA0M2Y5N2RlN2NiMWRjZGI) to join our slack team.

 ### Features
 - Create PDF from multiple images from camera or gallery
 - View your converted PDFs